anytizer/picker.fa/readme.md

-# Icons Picker for Fontawesome
+# Icons Picker for FontAwesome

 Picks icons from FontAwesome 4.7.0.